 4. Select the checkboxes next to each item you want to clear, including Browsing history, Cookies and saved website data, Cached data and files, and Tabes I've set aside or recently closed.
-Then click the Clear.
+Then click Clear.

 6. Close all browser windows and restart Microsoft Edge.

 1. Launch the Firefox browser.
-Click on the three lines at the top of the screen on the browser.
+Click the three lines at the top of the screen on the browser.
 Select Options.

 5. Close all Firefox windows and restart.

 1. Launch the Google Chrome browser.
-Click on the three dots at the top right of the screen.
+Click the three dots at the top right of the screen.

 2. Hover over More Tools.
 Then select Clear browsing data.